UPDATED: February 2022

 Destination weddings are a fun and exciting way to kick off a magical new chapter in your life.
-And when it comes to destinations, there’s really no place better to say “I do” than Southern California.
+And when it comes to destinations, there’s really no place better to say “I do” than Anaheim, California.
 With beautiful beaches, (almost) perfect weather, and, of course, Disneyland® Resort, it’s no surprise that many happy couples travel miles and miles to get married here.
-However, planning a wedding isn’t easy — especially if you’re planning from a distance.
-Don’t fret!
-If you’re considering Anaheim and the SoCal area for your destination wedding, we’ve got some tips and tricks to help you out!
+However, planning a destination wedding isn’t easy, but don’t fret!
+If you’re considering Southern California for your destination wedding, our castle wedding venue right here in Anaheim is the perfect place, and we’ve got some tips and tricks to help you out!

 1. Do plenty of research about the area…

 Research is critical to planning a destination wedding — both before and after choosing a location.
-Since you’re not there to visually take it in and make decisions, you have to rely on the internet and other resources, like travel books and magazines.
-Reviews and travel blogs are going to be your best friend throughout the process.
-When researching, be sure to consider local events and busy seasons that may impact travel, lodging, and booking your venue.
-Holidays, summertime, and spring break draw a lot of people to Disneyland® Resort and the SoCal area, so there’s a lot of fun stuff going on around here.
+Since you’re not always there to visually take it in and make decisions, you have to rely on the internet and other resources, like travel books and magazines.
+Reviews and travel blogs are going to be your best friend throughout the destination wedding planning process.
+When researching, be sure to consider local events and busy seasons that may impact travel, lodging, and booking your wedding venue.
+Holidays, summertime, and spring break draw a lot of people to Disneyland® Resort and the Anaheim area, so there’s a lot of fun stuff going on around here.

 2. … and the marriage requirements!

 Also, you’ll want to be sure you research the local marriage requirements.
 Generally, you’ll want to apply for a marriage license in the state and county you’ll be married in about 6 weeks before the wedding.
 All this takes time to process and different areas have different requirements, so you may need to reach out to local clerk for additional information.
-If you’ll be celebrating the big day at Anaheim Majestic Garden Hotel or in the surrounding area, learn more about applying for marriage licenses in Orange County.
+If you’ll be celebrating your big day at our castle wedding venue at Anaheim Majestic Garden Hotel, learn more about applying for marriage licenses in Orange County.

 3. Visit the area & venue beforehand.